boldbi/bold-bi-docs/docs/working-with-data-source/user-filter/index.md

 ![User Based Filter Preview](/static/assets/working-with-datasource/user-filter/images/user-filter-preview-banner.png)

-Let us consider our [Hotel Revenue Management Dashboard](https://www.boldbi.com/solutions/hospitality/hotel-revenue-management-dashboard) example here, since we have applied the user filter based on the groups we can choose a group name in the **Preview as** drop down to see how the users who belong to the group will be seeing in the dashboard.
+Let us consider our <a href="https://www.boldbi.com/dashboard-examples/hospitality/hotel-revenue-management-dashboard" target="_blank">Hotel Revenue Management Dashboard</a> example here, since we have applied the user filter based on the groups we can choose a group name in the **Preview as** drop down to see how the users who belong to the group will be seeing in the dashboard.

 ![User Based Filter Preview](/static/assets/working-with-datasource/user-filter/images/user-filter-preview-sample-banner.png)